dotexe-drift-server/samp-drift-script/README.md

 # How to install
 Put server.pwn and server.amx into <your server>/gamemodes and edit your server.cfg to point to the gamemode (example: gamemode0 server 1)

+Make sure to install YSI (it's needed for the registration script and other config file saving) and sscanf2

+Make sure to disable all of SA-MP's extra crap or else you may experience slowdown and time/lighting bugs You should only have these enabled: filterscripts gl_actions gl_mapicon plugins sscanf.dll